 When most of us go on holiday, we wouldn't dream of going without our mobile phone.
 Our mobile phones are our cameras, our computers and our way of keeping in touch.
 The children won't leave home without their iPads or gaming devices and of course there is the e Reader for relaxing by the pool.
 The value of all of these belongings can often add up to more than the personal belongings cover of your travel insurance and some companies exclude them completely.

 Some travel insurance companies may suggest using your home insurance to cover your gadgets while you are away.
 Unfortunately, the likelihood of something happening to your belongings increases when you are away from your home.
 Research has shown that nearly half of all holidaymakers have been the victim of a theft.
 Cameras are the most common item stolen but, with more people using mobile phones to take pictures, that may change.
 Those most at risk are holidaymakers who leave their belongings unsupervised while they have a swim in the sea or the pool.
 The disadvantage to using your home insurance is that, If you have to claim, it will more than likely impact the premiums you will be paying the following year.

 The table below gives some examples of travel insurance cover.
 Some companies offer an optional gadget cover to give you extra peace of mind.
-If you are travelling more than once in a year or frequently take your gadgets out and about, it would be worth considering a separate insurance through our mobile phone and gadget insurance comparison service.
+If you are travelling more than once in a year or frequently take your gadgets out and about, it would be worth considering a separate insurance through our mobile phone and gadget insurance pages.